 - is not and does not contain an infectious substance as defined in section 1.4 of the TDGR;

-- (b) meets all three of the following criteria:
+- meets all three of the following criteria:

 - is set out in Schedule 8;

-- does not exhibit any other hazard class of 2, 3, 4, 5, 6, 8 or 9 but has a leachate extraction concentration that exceeds the leachate extraction concentration listed for that substance in Schedule 6: Table of Hazardous Constituents Controlled Under Leachate Test and Regulated Limits; and
+- does not exhibit any of the hazard characteristic for Classes 2, 3, 4, 5, 6, 8 or 9 in Part 2 of the TDGR but has a leachate extraction concentration that exceeds the leachate extraction concentration listed for that substance in Schedule 6 of the Regulations; and

-- is destined for recycling at an authorized facility in the country of import, using one of the operations set in Schedule 2 of the EIHWHRMR.
+- is to be recycled at an authorized facility in the country of import, using one of the operations set in Schedule 2 of the Regulations.

 3.3 Recyclable Material Considered Hazardous for the Purpose of Export